-By Mike Drapa
+By Michael Drapa

 Before 1940, African Americans were barred from flying for the U.S. military.
 An Army Air Corps program began as an “experiment” to train African Americans to fly and maintain combat aircraft.
 The term “Tuskegee Airmen” was later used to describe the pilots, navigators, bombardiers, and support staff who most notably formed the 99th Fighter Squadron and the 332nd Fighter and 477th Bombardment groups, which helped fly hundreds of missions beginning in June 1943 through the end of World War II.